shivan-s/shivan.xyz/content/posts/programming/arrow-functions/index.md

   hidden: true
 ---

-A function is a handy piece of code that allows practitioners to utilise in a same functionality multiple times.
-Hence the same.
+For most programming languages, a function is a handy piece of code that allows practitioners to utilise in a same functionality multiple times.
+Hence the name, "function".

+In the world of javascript, we use the keyword, `function` when defining a function.

-ECMAScript 2016 or ES6 was the second major revision to Javascript.
-Of those revisions, one saw the introduction of arrow functions, a more consise way to write functions.
+ECMAScript 2015 or ES6 was the second major revision to Javascript.
+Included in this revision saw the introduction of arrow functions, a more consise way to write functions.

 Here is an example: